peterv-bentley/evo-data-converters/CONTRIBUTING.md

 * If this is your first contribution to this project, familiarise yourself with this contributing guide.
 * Try to prevent breaking changes and ensure backwards compatibility.
 If a breaking change is necessary, please call them out in your pull request.
-* Check the [CODEOWNERS file](.github/CODEOWNERS) and tag the owners of the package you plan on introducing changes to.
-This helps ensure the right people review your changes.
 * Reference issues in your pull request if you're closing one.
 * Ensure your code has been automatically linted.
 * Verify that all tests pass, and write new tests with excellent code coverage for new code.